Valuing a Business based on Market Comps

 For example, you can take the Price to Gross Revenues Multiple and multiply it by your business revenue figure.
 The result is the market-based estimate of what your business is worth.

 ValuAdder offers you a set of intelligent tools to quickly assess your business market value.
-First, you select your business type from among 425 industries.
+First, you select your business type from among the list of industries.
 Next, you enter the key financial parameters for your business.
 Finally, you calculate the fair market value range, average and median values for your business.

 You can also explore how the businesses in your entire industry group are priced by the market.
 This is very useful to estimate the value of businesses that generate income from a number of profit centers, such as product sales and client services.